CAD97/generativity/README.md

 ## Minimum supported Rust version

-The crate compiles with ancient versions of the Rust compiler; it is tested to compile on 1.16.
-However, we only run the tests on the oldest compiler supported by trybuild.
-At the time of publishing, this is 1.56.
+The crate compiles with ancient versions of the Rust compiler; it is tested to compile on 1.28.
+However, we only run the tests on the current compiler version.

 I have no intent of increasing the compiler version requirement of this crate.
 However, this is only guaranteed within a given minor version number.